viraatdas/video-super-resolution/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project was developed using Python 3.6
+The project was developed using Python 3.6.
+The aim of this is to scale up a video and increase the quality of it.
+Using Image Super Resolution, each frame is scaled up.
+The various deep learning methods allow for quality to improve even though the video is scaled up.
+You can learn more about ISR [here](https://github.com/idealo/image-super-resolution).

 ## Demo
 Original                   |  Video Super Resolution